 Fill the diary

 After a busy December, many of us have a really quiet January and, before we know it, it's the summer and we think, "I've not done much this year!".
-Book yourselves tickets for an event (I can recommend our upcoming concert Black & Teal...), a holiday, a lunch with friends, games night, walk, museum trip, or all of the above.
+Book yourselves tickets for an event (I can recommend one of our upcoming shows...), a holiday, a lunch with friends, games night, walk, museum trip, or all of the above.
 Once something's in the diary it's harder to wriggle out of it and more likely to make for a great day (and at least one of your three 'Thank Yous' at the end of it!).

 Life is better shared.
 It’s simple.